The voluntary return programme

-Fedasil has return desks in Brussel, Ghent, Antwerp, Liège and Charleroi, in order to inform and assist immigrants without a residence permit.
-Alongside this, a network of return partners (social services, NGOs, municipalities, migrant organisations, etc.) is also qualified to inform them about voluntary return and support them in their decision.
-For asylum seekers, social workers and return counsellors are present at the reception centres.
+To inform and assist migrants in the event of a voluntary return, Fedasil has return desks in Brussels, Ghent, Antwerp, Liège and Charleroi.
+In addition, an entire network of organisations – social services, NGOs, municipalities, migrant organisations – is also qualified to inform migrants about voluntary return and support them in their decision.
+To inform applicants for international protection, social workers and return counsellors are present in the reception centres.